diaviloai/Onedebrid/currentsprint.md

   tidy to a top-level import if preferred

 ## Next Steps
-1. Coordinators — PlaybackCoordinator and SearchCoordinator; these own long-running orchestration across multiple Use Cases
+1. ViewModels — search or profile management as natural first candidates since both are fully local and don't depend on real providers
-2. ViewModels — search or profile management as natural first candidates since both are fully local and don't depend on real providers
+2. Before further Coordinator or Repository changes: verify Media.id and Episode.id usage is consistent everywhere they're referenced

 ## Key Version Numbers
 - AGP: 8.13.2